• Skip to primary navigation

 • Toy machine~ Oh my goodness this one has to be one of my favorites.
 Do you know those candy/toy machines at the grocery store?
 We put quarters in them and turn the nob just a little bit.
 I have always wanted to wait and see the excitement on a child's face when they realize they can get a free gift from the machine.

-• Parking meter's~ When parking meters took change we would go downtown and add coins to meters.
-Seeing three little faces lite up because they thought they were helping someone from getting a parking ticket was something else to see.
+• Parking meters ~ When parking meters took change we would go downtown and add coins to meters.
+Seeing three little faces light up because they thought they were helping someone from getting a parking ticket was something else to see.

 New Traditions